pouyasattari/Graph-Link-Prediction-algorithms-by-Cypher-Query-in-Neo4j/README.md

 The Same Community algorithm determines whether two nodes belong to the same community, which is crucial for understanding the structure of networks and predicting future connections based on community membership.

-  #### Key Points:

-- **Purpose:** Evaluates potential connections based on the breadth of an individual's network.
-- **Interpretation:** Higher values indicate a greater likelihood of forming new connections.
-- **Usage:** Library function for assessing the extent of node connections.

 ### Related Techniques and Metrics:

 - **Production-quality:** Ensures that the algorithm is suitable for use in real-world applications.